-Is It Normal To Bleed After Sex While Pregnant?
+Is It Normal To Bleed After Sex When Pregnant?

-Any bleeding, light or heavy, after 20 weeks of pregnancy is not normal (1).
+Any bleeding, light or heavy, after 20 weeks of pregnancy is not normal (2).
 You should see a doctor immediately.
 But do not panic as not all bleeding is dangerous.
-You must keep away from sex to prevent further complications and seek your doctor’s advice on when you can resume having sex (2).
+You must avoid sex to prevent further complications and seek your doctor’s advice on when you can resume it.

 What Causes Bleeding After Sex During Pregnancy?

-A tender and sensitive cervix causes bleeding after sex while pregnant.
+A tender and sensitive cervixiXThe lowest portion of the uterus that connects to the vagina to form a passage between the two organs. causes bleeding after sex while pregnant.
 The cervix could be sensitive–because of:

-- Increased capillaries: Several blood capillaries (small blood vessels) form during pregnancy to meet the high oxygen demands of the mother and fetus.
+- Increased capillaries: Several blood capillaries (tiny blood vessels) form during pregnancy to meet the high oxygen demands of the mother and fetus.
 Many of these capillaries develop in the vagina and cervix.
-They are so delicate that they rupture easily during intercourse (4).
+They are so delicate that they rupture easily during intercourse.

 Does Bleeding After Sex Mean Miscarriage?

-Sex-triggered miscarriage are rare because the fetus is secured in the amniotic sac filled with fluid.
-This cushions the baby and acts as a shock absorber from any physical harm.
-Moreover, the baby is placed away from the intercourse region.
+Sex-triggered miscarriages are rare because the fetus is secured in the amniotic saciXThe membranous sac containing the amniotic fluid that protects and nourishes the developing fetus filled with fluid.
+This cushions the baby and acts as a shock absorber from physical harm.
+Moreover, the baby is placed away from the intercourse region (6).

-You could minimize the risks of bleeding and complications by following some simple rules.
+You could minimize the bleeding risks and complications by following some simple rules.

-It is one of the safest practices to get sexual satisfaction without an intercourse during pregnancy.
-Though not harmful to the baby, refrain from blowing air into the vagina as it can cause air embolism (blockage of blood supply due to air bubbles in the blood vessels (8).
+It is one of the safest practices to get sexual satisfaction without intercourse during pregnancy.
+Though not harmful to the baby, refrain from blowing air into the vagina as it can cause an air embolism (blockage of blood supply due to air bubbles in the blood vessels (10).

 Be as gentle as possible with progressing pregnancy.
 You can enjoy the intimacy through cuddling, kissing, hugging, holding hands, and sharing a shower as they are more comfortable.
-Discuss with your partner about what you like (9).
+Discuss with your partner what you like (11).

-Use water-based lubricants as they help reduce the friction and discomfort during intercourse (7).
+Use water-based lubricants as they help reduce friction and discomfort during intercourse (9).
 They will also reduce bleeding and the chances of irritation in the cervical region.
-Coconut oil is the best natural lubricant.
 Avoid those containing glycerin as it is likely to cause thrush.

-Make sure you use barrier contraceptives such as condoms in intercourse.
-They will protect both you and your baby from sexually transmitted infections (STIs) (8).
+Use barrier contraceptives such as condoms during intercourse.
+They will protect you and your baby from sexually transmitted infections (STIs) (12).

 When Should You Avoid Sex During Pregnancy?

-- Multiple pregnancies: There are high chances of risks if you indulge in sex when pregnant with more than one baby (11).
+- Multiple pregnancies: There are high risks if you indulge in sex when pregnant with more than one baby (13).

 When To See A Doctor?

-Any bleeding concerns should be immediately taken to your doctor’s notice.
+Any bleeding concerns should be brought to your doctor’s notice.
 Evaluate the nature, appearance, and quantity of bleeding after intercourse.
-Wear a sanitary pad to see the type of bleeding so that you can give the right details to the doctor.
+Wear a sanitary pad to see the type of bleeding so you can give the right details to the doctor.

-Here are some symptoms that you should not ignore if they accompany bleeding or spotting after sex during pregnancy:
+Here are some symptoms you should not ignore if they accompany bleeding or spotting after sex during pregnancy (8):